 Commonly referred to as the “spirit molecule,” DMT is best known for its ability to induce dreamlike states of consciousness.

 This naturally-produced molecule produces intense visions of bright kaleidoscope fractals and blurs the lines between what we consider “self” to be.
+It warps our perception of time and space, induces life-altering insights, and expands the mind in ways you would never have thought possible.

 In this article, you’ll learn all about DMT.
 We’ll cover the three main types of DMT and what makes them different.
 You’ll also learn how to use DMT safely and when to avoid it.